Digging Deep with Principal David

 Driver's Education Classes

-Your choice of driver’s education is an important milestone in your student’s life.
-Summer break is an excellent time for students 14 ½ and older to start taking classes for a Colorado permit.
-When you choose the online program, hosted through Sargent High School, you can help your student become a safe driver for life and support your school at the same time!
+Spring break is right around the corner.
+Is your student ready to take the first step toward a Colorado permit?
+Students 14 ½ and older can start taking classes for a Colorado permit.
+When you choose the online program hosted through our school you can help your student become a safe driver for life and support our school at the same time… all while balancing your family’s busy Spring schedule!

 - Our online program increases the confidence and knowledge of your student in a variety of driving situations.